amycruz97/learn-tech-writing/README.md

 **Day 21: Rest and Reflect: Errors and Insights exercise from Good with Words**

-## Week 4: Writing explanation documents
+## Week 4: Writing an explanation document

 **Day 22: Draft an explanation article about pull request**